RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/42-LUK.md

 ## Chapter 4

 <sup>1</sup> And Jesus being full of the Holy Ghost returned from Jordan, and was led by the Spirit into the wilderness,
 <sup>2</sup> Being forty days tempted of the devil.
-And in those days he did eat nothing : and when they were ended, he afterward hungered.
+And in those days he did eat nothing: and when they were ended, he afterward hungered.
 <sup>3</sup> And the devil said unto him, If thou be the Son of God, command this stone that it be made bread.
-<sup>4</sup> And Jesus answered him , saying, It is written, That man shall not live by bread alone, but by every word of God.
+<sup>4</sup> And Jesus answered him, saying, It is written, That man shall not live by bread alone, but by every word of God.
 <sup>5</sup> And the devil, taking him up into an high mountain, shewed unto him all the kingdoms of the world in a moment of time.
 <sup>6</sup> And the devil said unto him, All this power will I give thee, and the glory of them: for that is delivered unto me; and to whomsoever I will I give it.
-<sup>7</sup> If thou therefore wilt worship me , all shall be thine.
+<sup>7</sup> If thou therefore wilt worship me, all shall be thine.
 <sup>8</sup> And Jesus answered and said unto him, Get thee behind me, Satan: for it is written, Thou shalt worship the Lord thy God, and him only shalt thou serve.
 <sup>9</sup> And he brought him to Jerusalem, and set him on a pinnacle of the temple, and said unto him, If thou be the Son of God, cast thyself down from hence:
 <sup>10</sup> For it is written, He shall give his angels charge over thee, to keep thee:
 <sup>11</sup> And in [their] hands they shall bear thee up, lest at any time thou dash thy foot against a stone.
-<sup>12</sup> And Jesus answering said unto him, It is said , Thou shalt not tempt the Lord thy God.
+<sup>12</sup> And Jesus answering said unto him, It is said, Thou shalt not tempt the Lord thy God.
 <sup>13</sup> And when the devil had ended all the temptation, he departed from him for a season.
 <sup>14</sup> And Jesus returned in the power of the Spirit into Galilee: and there went out a fame of him through all the region round about.
 <sup>15</sup> And he taught in their synagogues, being glorified of all.
 <sup>16</sup> And he came to Nazareth, where he had been brought up: and, as his custom was, he went into the synagogue on the sabbath day, and stood up for to read.
 <sup>17</sup> And there was delivered unto him the book of the prophet Esaias.
 And when he had opened the book, he found the place where it was written,
-<sup>18</sup> The Spirit of the Lord [is] upon me, because he hath anointed me to preach the gospel to the poor; he hath sent me to heal the brokenhearted , to preach deliverance to the captives, and recovering of sight to the blind, to set at liberty them that are bruised,
+<sup>18</sup> The Spirit of the Lord [is] upon me, because he hath anointed me to preach the gospel to the poor; he hath sent me to heal the brokenhearted, to preach deliverance to the captives, and recovering of sight to the blind, to set at liberty them that are bruised,
 <sup>19</sup> To preach the acceptable year of the Lord.
 <sup>20</sup> And he closed the book, and he gave [it] again to the minister, and sat down.
 And the eyes of all them that were in the synagogue were fastened on him.
 <sup>21</sup> And he began to say unto them, This day is this scripture fulfilled in your ears.